tshort/WebAssemblyCompiler.jl/docs/src/notes.md

 * Symbols are currently converted straight to strings.
 That allows basic operations to work, including comparisons.
 This simple approach may cause issues for some code.

 * Binaryen doesn't do any auto-vectorization.
 WebAssembly has basic SIMD types, but none are supported by WebAssemblyCompiler.
-Options to improve this situation include:
-  * Write a Binaryen pass to do auto-vectorization.
-  * For loops with `@simd`, try to vectorize those.
-  * Add support for basic SIMD types.

 * LoopVectorization doesn't work.
 It's LLVM specific.